ShaneMcC/blog.dataforce.org.uk/content/posts/2008-06-10-PXE-Goodness.md

         APPEND vga=normal initrd=ubuntu-installer/amd64/initrd.gz rescue/enable=true --
 {{< /prettify >}}

-I can now boot the local hdd (default, incase I don't want any of the network boot options), securely wipe drives, install windows (via unattended), or use any of the features from the ubuntu disks (both 64bit and 32bit).
+I can now boot the local HDD (default, in case I don't want any of the network boot options), securely wipe drives, install windows (via unattended), or use any of the features from the ubuntu disks (both 64bit and 32bit).

-I would like to add some other options at a later date such as BSD/Solaris Installers or knoppix network boot as the main use for this are for fixing PCs for people (hense windows and knoppix) and a side benefit of making installing OSs in VMs easier (VM network boots to the boot menu for me to install from)
+I would like to add some other options at a later date such as BSD/Solaris Installers or knoppix network boot as the main use for this are for fixing PCs for people (hence windows and knoppix) and a side benefit of making installing OSs in VMs easier (VM network boots to the boot menu for me to install from)

 If anyone wants to know more about the setup or has any questions, just use the comment form.